 - Heynick LN, Johnston HA, et al. "Radio frequency electromagnetic fields: cancer, mutagenesis, and genotoxicity."
 Bioelectromagnetics Suppl 6(2003):S74-100.
 Presents critiques of epidemiologic studies and experimental investigations, published mostly in peer-reviewed journals, on cancer and related effects from exposure to non-ionizing electromagnetic fields in the nominal frequency range of 3 kHz to 300 GHz of interest to Subcommittee 4 (SC4) of the International Committee on Electromagnetic Safety (ICES).
 The preponderance of published epidemiologic and experimental findings do not support the supposition that in vivo or in vitro exposures to such fields are carcinogenic.

 - "Review of the Epidemiologic Literature on EMF and Health."
 International Commission for Non-Ionizing Radiation Protection (ICNIRP) Standing Committee on Epidemiology.
-Environmental Health Perspectives 109.6(2001, December):911-34.
+Environmental Health Perspectives 109.6(December 2001):911-34.
 Concludes that overall, despite 20 years of extensive epidemiologic investigation of the relation of EMF to risk of chronic disease, there are still epidemiologic questions that need to be resolved.

-- Questions and Answers About the Biological Effects and Potential Hazards of Radiofrequency Radiation (PDF).
-Federal Communication Commission, Office of Engineering and Technology (OET) Bulletin No. 56, (1999, August).
+- Questions and Answers About the Biological Effects and Potential Hazards of Radiofrequency Radiation.
+Federal Communication Commission, Office of Engineering and Technology (OET) Bulletin No. 56, (August 1999).
 Provides factual information to the public by answering some of the most commonly asked questions about this complex and often misunderstood topic.